- 30 Oct 2020

 Face shields may be used, but only if they are worn in addition to a face covering underneath, as the evidence shows that they do not provide adequate protection on their own.

 A face covering should cover your mouth and nose.
 If you are unable to wear a face covering, a face visor or face shield can be worn as it does provide a limited level of protection.
 Every time you apply or remove a covering, it is important that you wash or sanitise your hands first and avoid touching your face.
 When temporarily storing a face covering, such as in a pocket when moving between spaces, it should be placed in a washable bag or container and you should avoid placing it on surfaces, due to the possibility of contamination.
+See this helpful poster on how to use your face covering correctly.

 If a face covering becomes wet or soiled when you are using it, it should be replaced immediately with a clean one.
 Re-usable face coverings should be washed after use, for example after a school day, or a trip to the supermarket.